Patrick14Trani/MOTW-Character-Creator/Sessions/Haunting of Shadow Falls.md

 Depending on what Shelly has found, she may not want to kill the ghost of her father.
 She will have to be convinced to help fight.

+The mission can start at [[Blitz Co]] where the squad all meets up and gets the quick downlow on the mission or it can start in the car with [[Shelly Vanders]].

 #### Clues in each location / Ghost Events in each location
 GH: At any point inside the sanitarium if the players say the name Bill Stringer.
 The ghost will appear behind the person and breathe on their neck.

 **The Bar**: Inside are members of [[UCMG]].
 They will come over when Shelly goes to the rest room and request that you recover some things for them.
-One would be a tech weapon that is unstable and then also files on *Vince Davids* (Victor Dandins Real name)
+One would be a tech weapon that is unstable and then also files on *Bill Stringer* (Victor Dandins Real name)

 **Entrance/Lobby**: There are computers in the entrance.
 The power is off but the computers still have hardrives intact.
 From these hard drives some security footage can be accessed of several areas on the day of the break out.
 - Lobby: People screaming and running, guests getting trampled, guards attempting to fight inmates.